Ezekiel in Babylon

 God’s People in Two Places

 At the time of Ezekiel, God’s people were in two places.
-10,000 of them were at the Chebar canal in Babylon, and the rest were back in Jerusalem where King Zedekiah was holding on to power by the skin of his teeth.
+Ten thousand of them were at the Chebar Canal in Babylon, and the rest were back in Jerusalem where King Zedekiah was holding on to power by the skin of his teeth.

-Ezekiel was called to speak the Word of God to the 10,000 exiles, and at the same time, Jeremiah was speaking the Word of God to the remaining community in Jerusalem.
+Ezekiel was called to speak the Word of God to the exiles.
+And at the same time, Jeremiah was speaking the Word of God to the remaining community in Jerusalem.

 The prophet Jeremiah had a different message, and it was not good news.
-In a letter to the exiles, he told the 10,000 deportees that 70 years would pass before God would allow them to return.
+In a letter to the exiles, he told the ten thousand deportees that seventy years would pass before God would allow them to return.
 Their entire lives would be spent in a strange and foreign land (Jeremiah 29).
 They needed encouragement and God gave it to them through Ezekiel.

 The Glory Appears

 Then Ezekiel saw wheels: “I saw a wheel on the earth beside the living creatures… as it were a wheel within a wheel” (1:15–16).
 Imagine a wheel facing north to south, being intersected by another wheel going east to west.
-These wheels could move in any of four directions, which would be extremely useful if you were parking your car and found yourself two feet from the sidewalk.
-You could just switch to lateral mode, and slide in!
+These wheels could move in any of four directions, which would be useful if you needed to parallel park your car in a tight space.
+You could just switch to lateral mode and slide in!

 As Ezekiel gazed into this vision, he kept looking higher.
 Above the creatures, was the platform.
-Above the platform, he saw “the likeness of a throne.”
-And above the throne he saw “a likeness with a human appearance” surrounded by brilliant light (1:26–27).
+Above the platform, he saw “the likeness of a throne” (1:26).
+And above the throne he saw a glorious person, “a likeness with a human appearance” surrounded by brilliant light (1:26–27).

-Ezekiel was given another vision in which he saw a massive idol in the temple of God.
-He also saw loathsome images of idols scrawled on the temple walls (8:7–10).
+Sometime later Ezekiel was given a very different vision in which he saw a massive idol in the temple of God.
+He saw grotesque images of idols scrawled on the temple walls (8:7–10).
 Obscene things were going on in secret, even in the temple, and people were saying, “The LORD does not see us” (8:12).

 Then Ezekiel saw the same glory of the Lord that he had seen in his earlier vision (8:2–4).
 It was as if God was squaring off with the idol.
 The Lord was getting ready to destroy the false worship that had desecrated His temple.

-Some time later, Ezekiel saw the vision of God’s glory again.
-He saw the platform, the wheels, and the throne of God moving toward the door.
+When Ezekiel saw the vision of God’s glory again, he saw the platform, the wheels, and the throne of God moving toward the door.
 God was about to leave His temple and His city (Ezekiel 10:4, 18; 11:22–23).

 The Glory Returns